 - Data loss when restoring files: When restoring files from the basic backup, the restore is targeted at the same location.
 This means a restore overwrites whatever data currently exists whether it’s a newer file with more recent data or not, and there is no rollback option.

 - Time lost in restoring files: contacting Microsoft Support for assistance with any data loss issue can be time consuming, and still may not result in restored files.
 It can take days to get a full response with action.

-What does Systemagic’s Office 365 backup give you?
+What does Systemagic’s Microsoft 365 backup give you?

-- Microsoft Exchange, OneDrive, SharePoint, Calendars and Contacts are automatically backed up 3 times every day
+- Microsoft Exchange, OneDrive, SharePoint, Teams, Calendars and Contacts are automatically backed up 3 times every day

 - Old accounts are archived, saving you money on licenses without losing any data